Header menu logo F# Compiler Guide

 <summary> Provides additional information about the token </summary>

-[<Struct>] type FSharpTokenizerLexState = { PosBits: int64 OtherBits: int64 } member Equals: FSharpTokenizerLexState -> bool static member Initial: FSharpTokenizerLexState
+[<Struct>] type FSharpTokenizerLexState = { PosBits: int64 OtherBits: int64 } member Equals: FSharpTokenizerLexState -> bool static member Initial: FSharpTokenizerLexState with get

 <summary> Represents encoded information for the end-of-line continuation of lexing </summary>